 - Claim Underpayment—insurance companies frequently pay victims of storm damage less than their policy stipulates.
 If an insurance company underpays insurance claims without a good reason, it is acting in bad faith.

 The Lyon Firm has experience engaging insurance companies and recovering storm damage claims.
 If your car, home or business has been damaged, and have questions about the legal remedies available to receive fair compensation from an insurance company, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, an Ohio property damage lawyer, and he will help you answer these critical questions.
+You will speak directly with Mr. Lyon, a Cincinnati property damage lawyer, and he will help you answer these critical questions.